francescogiorgetti-dev/portfolio/README.md

 > [!NOTE]
 > This project is not finished!
 Some parts of code still need polishing.

-This is my personal portfolio website, made with React and Tailwind CSS
+This is my personal portfolio website, made with React and Tailwind CSS.

 ## URL